rjourde/CheatyJSON/README.md

 The `JSONData()` and `toDictionary()` functions basically do the same, but return object data as NSData or Dictionary

 **What should I do if I want to change the JSON output ?**
-For example, if you'd like to change how a field of your class is displayed, you can use the `registerVariable` or `registerVariables` functions.
+For example, if you'd like to change the way a field of your class is displayed, you can use the `registerVariable` or `registerVariables` functions.

 Let's take a look back at our `Person` class